kevinraim/todo/README.md

 Please if you don´t execute the react app in "localhost:3030", change path uri in backend > src > main > java > com > todo > todo > controller > @CrossOrigin

 ## Login
-The authentication is with a jwt, and you can register new users The default email is "admin@admin.com"
+The authentication is with a jwt, and you can register new users <br>
+The default email is "admin@admin.com" <br>
 The default password is "admin"